Case Study: Discovery Optimization via Experimentation

 Traffic was split between control and treatment experiences.
 Performance was evaluated using:

-• Click-through rate (CTR) on navigation elements
+• Click-through rate (CTR) across navigation elements

 • Session depth and recirculation behavior